Richard Chambers (police officer): Career

+Police career

 Chambers joined the New Zealand Police in 1996 working as a constable based at Avondale Police station.
 He was quickly promoted through various ranks including that of detective and inspector.
 In 1998, Chambers joined the Criminal Investigation Branch and later became a detective.

 In 2005, Chambers was promoted to Inspector at the National Police Headquarters in Wellington.
 In 2007, he was appointed to a senior role as Area Commander for Lower Hutt and continued with other top roles in the Tasman and Southern districts before a stint in Auckland City.

 In 2016, Chambers was promoted to the position of Assistant Commissioner, leading investigations into serious and organised crime, and financial crime.
 He then held a key position during the COVID-19 pandemic in New Zealand and was tasked with co-leading police response.
 During the 2022 Wellington protests in March 2022, Chambers defended the use of force by Police to restore order, stating that officers had done an "incredible job in very challenging circumstances."

+Interpol posting

 During the 2020s, Chambers served in a senior role at Interpol in France, but subsequently signalled his intention to return to New Zealand.
 According to 1News journalist John Campbell, Chambers was involved in an Interpol operation that seized 56 tonnes of cocaine, fifteen planes and a submarine.

+Police Commissioner, 2024-present

 On 20 November 2024, Police Minister Mark Mitchell announced Chambers had been appointed to the role of Commissioner, following the early departure of former commissioner Andrew Coster to assume the role of chief executor of the Social Investment Agency.
 Chambers replaced the interim commissioner Tania Kura on 25 November.
 Chambers was picked ahead of Deputy Commissioner Jevon McSkimming.
 Following his appointment, Chambers identified core policing, police safety (including body cameras and tactical equipment) and regaining public trust as "core priorities" of his leadership.

 On 26 November, Chambers confirmed plans to open a new police station in Auckland's Federal Street near Aotea Square and the new CRL station.

 In late January 2025, Chambers proposed cutting 17 executive-level Police roles and creating 20 new roles as part of a restructure of the Police leadership.
 Chambers denied that scrapping an executive role focusing on Māori iwi (tribe) and communities would diminish the Police's engagement with Māori, Pasifika and ethnic communities.
 In mid February 2025, Chambers said that the restructure would allow the Police to reinvest cost savings into frontline roles while spreading executive responsibilities.

 In late May 2025, Chambers rescinded a March 2025 memo instructing Police officers not to investigate "lower value" thefts, petrol drive-offs, shoplifting and fraud crimes following media coverage.
 Chambers described the earlier memo as "confusing and unhelpful," and reiterated the Police's commitment to combating retail crime.